Disease/Disorder

 Available or current treatment guidelines

-A four-phase approach to rehabilitation has been suggested in the rehabilitation of the throwing shoulder.
-7, 12
+A four-phase approach to rehabilitation has been suggested in the rehabilitation of the throwing shoulder.11

 At different disease stages

 Analgesics, including non-steroidal anti-inflammatories (NSAIDs) may be considered.
-In athletes with severe pain, a short course of opiates may be appropriate, taking into consideration the risks and benefits of these drugs.13 Alternatively, corticosteroid injections into the subdeltoid/subacromial bursa or GHJ are useful to minimize pain and promote participation in the rehabilitation process,14 Modalities such as ice, ultrasound, electric stimulation and other therapeutic measures, such as soft tissue mobilization, posterior capsular stretching or kinesio tape may also help to decrease symptoms.
+In athletes with severe pain, a short course of opiates may be appropriate, taking into consideration the risks and benefits of these drugs.12 Alternatively, corticosteroid injections can be used as a diagnostic tool as well as minimize pain and promote participation in the rehabilitation process.13 Modalities such as ice, ultrasound, and electric stimulation may help to decrease symptoms.
+Other therapeutic measures to improve symptoms include soft tissue mobilization, stretching or kinesio tape.

-There should be initial emphasis in adequate posture and scapular stabilization, followed by pain-free range of motion of the glenohumeral and scapulothoracic articulations.12 Isometric exercises of the periscapular muscles, as well as rotator cuff musculature is initiated, followed by pain-free progressive resistive exercises.
-Later in this phase, simulation of throwing mechanics without upper extremity use, as well as general conditioning (proprioception, flexibility and aerobic) exercise are recommended.
-Posteroinferior capsular stretching is recommended for throwers with GIRD greater than 25 degrees.10
+There should be an initial emphasis in adequate posture and scapular stabilization, followed by pain-free range of motion of the glenohumeral and scapulothoracic articulations.11 Isometric exercises of the rotator cuff and periscapular muscles is initiated, followed by pain-free progressive resistance exercises.
+Later in this phase, simulation of throwing mechanics without upper extremity use, general conditioning, proprioception, and flexibility exercises are recommended.
+Posteroinferior capsular stretching is recommended for throwers with GIRD greater than 5 degrees side-to-side difference in TRM.1,13

 Coordination of care